Keynecta/keynecta.com/content/about.md

       - heading: Jennifer L. Parins
         job_title: Vice President IT
         body: >-
-          Jennifer L. Parins is a seasoned professional with degrees in education and mathematics from Marquette University.
+          Jennifer is a seasoned professional with degrees in education and mathematics from Marquette University.
 Through decades of experience in the educational system, she has dedicated herself to making math accessible to a variety of students.
 Driven by a passion for creating practical, sustainable solutions for complex problems, Jennifer applies her skills to the development and implementation of technologies.
 As the Vice President IT at Keynecta, she focuses on delivering user-friendly products that enhance safety outcomes.
         image: